Ryu Hwa-young: 2014–present: Acting career

 On December 15, it was announced that Ryu signed an exclusive contract with Wellmade Yedang and was preparing to debut as an actress.
 On December 31, Ryu made an appearance at the "2014 Miller Countdown Party" as a DJ, alongside DJ Koo, Park Myung-soo and TATA, becoming the youngest female DJ to ever participate in the event.

 Ryu debuted as an actress in the two-episode drama special Mother's Choice.
 She successfully made a transition into acting after receiving praise for her roles in tvN's romantic comedy Ex-Girlfriends' Club and JTBC's coming-of-age drama Hello, My Twenties!.
 In 2017, she was a part of the ensemble cast for weekend drama My Father is Strange.
 She was then cast in her first leading role in KBS's crime drama Mad Dog.

-On June 24, 2020, it was announced that Ryu signed a new contract with Polaris Entertainment.Later on September 13, 2021, Ryu terminated her contract with Polaris Entertainment.
+On June 24, 2020, it was announced that Ryu signed a new contract with Polaris Entertainment.
+Later on September 13, 2021, Ryu terminated her contract with Polaris Entertainment.

+In November 2020, she was revealed to be on the variety show King of Masked Singer, her first singing activity since she was fired from T-ara.
+This led to immediate global backlash due to her past bullying controversies regarding T-ara.

 On December 9, 2021, Ryu signed a contract with Never Die Entertainment.